3redronin/mu-server/HTTP2-CONCURRENCY.md

 overflows, the coordinator queues the required `RST_STREAM` or `GOAWAY` itself;
 the reader does not wait for the coordinator to validate the command.

-Inbound DATA is charged when its frame command is processed.
+Inbound DATA is charged before the reader exposes its payload to the request-body buffer.
+One short-held lock makes the connection and stream debit atomic with credit returned by body-consumer threads.
+This is intentionally not a write-coordinator round trip: the socket writer can block, and input must continue reading and processing HTTP/2 frames promptly as required by RFC 9113 Section 5.2.2.
+No lock is held while queuing WINDOW_UPDATE output.

 Credit is returned exactly once when bytes are consumed or discarded.
-Body consumers post credit-return commands rather than mutating flow controllers directly.
+The inbound component batches WINDOW_UPDATE increments at half of the advertised window and keeps connection-level accounting synchronized even when DATA is rejected with a stream error, as required by RFC 9113 Section 6.9.

 ## Exchange lifecycle